 Now it’s not all doom and gloom.
 Displaying some social media savvy and having a professional online footprint can make a great impression in your job search.
 The first thing to update is your LinkedIn profile.
 Does it reflect the person you are selling in your job search?
 Add details for related jobs, skills and specialties.
 You can start building the blocks to establish yourself as a ‘thought leader’ in your area.
 Share interesting, relevant content on your social media profiles, become active in LinkedIn groups related to your industry and profession.
 You may even want to consider setting up a blog to further your own professional brand.

 4. Bury The Dirt

-In your Google search you may have come across some less than desirable content own by third parties.
+In your Google search you may have come across some less than desirable content owned by third parties.
 You should contact the content owners and politely request it be taken down.
 However, if that’s unsuccessful, it’s time to get out the shovel and bury the dirt!
-The goal is to push these unfavourable results further down the google search page listings.
+The goal is to push these unfavourable results further down the Google search page listings.
 You can do this by creating other online activity related to you, such as writing some blog posts, commenting in groups, forums and blogs.
 You can also sign up for other profiles and directories ZoomInfo.

 5. Be Smart In Your Job Search

 Now that you’ve cleaned up your social media presence, be smart about it.
 Look at the ties between what details you’re submitting in your job search and how it will lead back to your online self.
 Is your email professional?
-Have you used your full name in social media?
-Make sure you have a professional email address (no email@example.com please); and remember it’s perfectly acceptable not to use your full name for social media.
+Have you used your full name on social media?
+Make sure you have a professional email address (no firstname.lastname@example.org please); and remember it’s perfectly acceptable not to use your full name for social media.
 Google yourself one last time and make sure all the loose ends have been tied.
 Now put your best e-foot forward and enjoy social media as a professional.
 As for personally?
 Just make sure those privacy settings are switched on!